 put

 Copies a single file or multiple files from the local file system to the destination file system.
-It also reads input from stdin and writes to the destination file system if the source is set to -.
+It also reads input from STDIN and writes to the destination file system if the source is set to -.
 Copying fails if the file already exists, unless the -f flag is given.

 Returns 0 on success and -1 on error.